 There are some disadvantages of lifetime transfers.
 The most important one is the likelihood that you will lose the opportunity to acquire a stepped-up capital gains cost basis for the gifted property, upon your death.
 This situation occurs when you own property that has a greater value than its current income tax basis.
 This circumstance occurs either because the value of the property has increased, or you claimed depreciation deductions on your income taxes at some point.

-If you have questions regarding asset transfers, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding asset transfers, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.